Ultimate Antarctic & South Georgia Adventures Under Square Rig

-- 43-44 day voyage - Uruguay - Falklands - South Georgia - Antarctic Peninsula & back to South America
+- 34 day - Falklands - South Georgia - Antarctic Peninsula & back to South America

 - 52 day - The Cape to Cape Expedition - South America - Cape Horn - Antarctic - South Georgia - Trista Da Cuhna - South Africa

 The 2020-21 Dates for Antarctica and South Georgia were released on 23rd October 2019.
 See current voyages below.
 They fill up within days of release, but sometimes cancellation places appear.
 Sign up for our e-newsletter in the footer and we will kept you upto date.

 OPTION 1: Cape Horn - Antarctic Peninsula, Weddell Sea, South Georgia - Cape Town

 This epic 52 day voyage on Bark Europa is known as Cape to Cape (Cape Horn to Cape Town), and coverted by professional and amateur sailors, bird watchers, wildlife lovers, photographers and tall ship enthusiasts from all over the world.
 At the end of the main Antarctic Season the ship finishes with a 2 month epic adventure.

 Whilst there are plenty of zodiac safaris and beach landings, stunning anchorages and intricate pilotage amongst icebergs, fjords and islands, there is also a lot of sailing: Over 5500 miles of Southern Ocean sailing - mostly downwind in the infamous Roaring Forties, Furious Fifties and even sixties latitudes travelling in the right direction for square riggers like Europa to really 'crack on'.

 In the Wake of Shackleton